tswsxk/XKT/README.md

 ### Installation

-0. Install mxnet (CPU or GPU are both ok) before you start.
 1. First get the repo in your computer by `git` or any way you like.
 2. Suppose you create the project under your own `home` directory, then you can use use
     1. `pip install -e .` to install the package, or